 Marketing, sales enablement, and sales each play a vital role in sales strategy development and execution.
 The best sales strategies align both sales and marketing team processes to meet desired sales goals.
 This is because many marketing activities (and resulting content assets) can help generate new leads and, eventually, close more deals.

 Sales enablement links these two teams, encouraging greater efficiency, speed, and continuity of operations during sales strategy implementation.
 Sales enablement team members can then plan and roll out initiatives propelled by your sales strategy, which, in turn, can help prepare your salespeople through training that ensures all marketing assets are used effectively.

 Designing a new strategy can be difficult, but every successful sales strategy starts with the following steps:

 Outline clear revenue and sales performance goals early so you can measure success as accurately as possible later on.
 Keep in mind a good goal is SMART — specific, measurable, achievable, realistic, and time-based —and reflects the company’s overall objectives.

-To execute SMART goals effectively, sales leaders should meet regularly with company executives to ensure overarching sales strategies align directly with current market trends and business needs.
+To execute SMART goals effectively, sales leaders should meet regularly with decision makers, from company executives to managers, to ensure overarching sales strategies align directly with current market trends and business needs.
 Next, leaders should evaluate previous performance metrics to determine whether current goals are realistically achievable.

 Sales leaders should ask themselves questions like: